Siamese crocodile: Conservation

 In September 2021, eight hatchlings were found in a wildlife sanctuary in eastern Cambodia.

 In Cambodia's Southern Cardamom National Park, sixty Siamese crocodiles from five distinct nests successfully hatched in July 2024.
-This marks the largest wild breeding record of the species this century and significantly enhances the survival prospects of this critically endangered reptile.
+This marks the largest wild breeding record of the species this century and significantly enhances the survival prospects of the species.

+In captivity

+Several countries in Southeast Asia are involved in captive breeding programs for commercial use.